+Depending on the seriousness of the accident, an ambulance may be called.
+Parents/carers will be contacted in the event of an accident that is more than a minor bump, cut, graze.

 Bumps/injuries to the head

+See Appendix D for Head Injuries guidance

-If the accident involves a bump or injury to a pupil’s head then the above procedure must be followed and details recorded in the Head Injury Record file in the School office.
+If the accident involves a bump or injury to a pupil’s head, the details will be recorded in the Head Injury Record file in the School office by the First Aider.
 The relevant class teacher is informed.
 A “Bumped Head” letter must be completed (copies in file) and handed to the parent/carer upon collecting the child that day who is also asked to sign the Head Injury record in the file.

 If the first aider deems it necessary, parents will be called in to assess the situation of the child.